nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The current implementation of `AddParticipantToEventCommand`(enroll) and `RemoveParticipantFromEventCommand`(expel) only allows single participant to single event enrolling/expelling.
+The current implementation of `AddParticipantToEventCommand`(enroll) and `RemoveParticipantFromEventCommand`(expel) only allows the enrolling/expelling of a single Participant to/from a single Event.
 To extend this feature to:

 1. Enroll/Expel a participant to/from multiple events.
 2. Enroll/Expel multiple participants to/from an event.